-- Provide easy access to data through standard generic tools; where "easy" means the direct use of data without concerns on data quality and processing and that adequate metadata are available to describe how the data were processed by the data provider. - Combine in situ-observation data with other information (e.g., satellite images or model outputs) to derive new products, build new services or enable better-informed decision-making.
+- Provision of easy access to data through standard generic tools; where "easy" means the direct use of data without concerns on data quality and processing and that adequate metadata are available to describe how the data were processed by the data provider. - To combine in situ-observation data with other information (e.g., satellite images or model outputs) to derive new products, build new services or enable better-informed decision-making.

-The ocean data management and exchange process within EuroGOOS intends to reduce the duplication of efforts among agencies as well as to improve the quality and reduce the costs related to the geospatial information, thus making oceanographic data more accessible to the public and helping to establish key partnerships to increase data availability.
-In addition, the EuroGOOS data management system intends to deliver a system that will meet European needs, in terms of standards while respecting the structures of the contributing organizations.
+The ocean data management and exchange process within EuroGOOS intends to reduce the duplication of efforts among agencies; to improve the quality and reduce costs related to geospatial information, thus making oceanographic data more accessible to the public and helping to establish key partnerships to increase data availability.
+In addition, a EuroGOOS data management system intends to deliver a system that will meet European needs, in terms of standards and respecting the structures of the contributing organizations.